What to Expect

 Do I need a Bible?

 If you have a Bible at home that’s great, bring it with you.
-If not, you can use one of the Bibles found in each of our pews.
-You can also follow along using your smartphone or tablet.
+If not, you can use one of the Bibles found in each of our pews, or follow along using your smartphone or tablet.

 Where can I park?